bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 - the Name ID or a user attribute of the user principal sent back by the IdP should match the username of the user accounts in Bonita BPM and the PrincipalNameMapping policy (and attribute value) in **keycloack-saml.xml** should reflect that

 ::: info
-**Note:** If the IdP declares a redirect/target URL, it might orveride the target URL set by the service provider request, and you may always end up on the same page after logging in.
+**Note:** If the IdP declares a redirect/target URL, it might override the target URL set by the service provider request, and you may always end up on the same page after logging in.
 In that case, try to remove the redirect URL.
 Bonita BPM supports redirection to the URL initially requested after logging in on the IdP provided the IdP doesn't force this URL.
 :::

 ## Troubleshoot